1024pix/steampipe-plugin-metabase/docs/tables/metabase_permission_group.md

   id = 15;
 ```

-### Search group that can download all data and display name of database and group name
+### List groups that can download all data and display name of database and group name

 ```sql
 with group_with_download_full as (